 COVID-19: What Your Friends with Preexisting Conditions Need You To Know

 The following is a collection of conversations and opinions we’ve heard from the diabetes community.
-This article was published on September 14, 2020.
+This article was published on September 14, 2020 and will not be getting updated.

 The first few months of 2020 presented a global health crisis not seen in almost a century.
 When the coronavirus first emerged, wild theories abounded.
 We didn’t know who was most at risk to get severely ill or die.
 There was a mind-numbing amount of conflicting information—do we wear masks or not?
 Is this virus airborne or does it live on surfaces?
 Am I safe to go outside at all?